Beginning fall 2014

 - Train local officials in sustainable land use policy practices.

 - Advance the role of utilities in pursuing clean energy

 First Energy Moot Court Competition in the Nation

 WVU Law established the nation’s first moot court competition focused on energy and sustainability issues in March 2011.
 The competition has grown from 7 teams in the first year to 18 teams in the second year, and 24 teams from 15 universities for the Fourth Annual Competition in March 2014.
 The competition promotes development of appellate advocacy skills, with a particular emphasis on the convergence of energy and sustainability issues.
 It is coordinated by a student-led moot court board.

 National Energy Conference

 WVU Law hosts a regular national energy conference featuring expert guest speakers and panels exploring contemporary issues in energy and sustainability.
 The first conference in 2011 focused on balancing preservation and profitability in the development of shale gas resources.

 The spring 2013 energy conference, hosted by Steptoe & Johnson PLLC, explored policies to stimulate the domestic use of shale gas resources.

-The Spring 2014 National Energy Conference on February 24 will focus on the EPA regulation of coal plant emissions.
-Regulation of CO2 Emissions from Power Plants: Flexibility and the Path Forward for Coal will feature experts from the extraction industry, air and energy regulatory agencies, academic institutions, and environmental organizations.
+The Spring 2014 National Energy Conference, also hosted by Steptoe & Johnson PLLC, focused on the EPA regulation of coal plant emissions.
+Regulation of CO2 Emissions from Power Plants: Flexibility and the Path Forward for Coal featured experts from the extraction industry, air and energy regulatory agencies, academic institutions, and environmental organizations.